mirkashifali619/Apple-Quality--Prediction/README.md

 Deployment
 The web app was deployed on Streamlit Cloud.

-The deployed web app can be accessed here.
+The deployed web app can be accessed here - https://apple-quality--prediction.streamlit.app/